 People become addicted to opiates for various reasons.
-For me, it was something that happened so fast and by the time I realized what was happening, I was already addicted.
+For me, it happened so fast, and by the time I realized what was happening, I was already addicted.
 Back in 2000, I injured my neck on a roller coaster.
-When I got home from my trip I saw my primary care doctor, and she prescribed me a mild opiate pain reliever and a muscle relaxer.
-At the time of my injury, I had untreated depression and anxiety, so I continued to take the medication even after my neck had stopped hurting, and my doctor continued to refill the prescription.
+When I got home from my trip, I saw my primary care doctor, and she prescribed me a mild opiate pain reliever and a muscle relaxer.
+At the time of my injury, I had untreated depression and anxiety, so I continued to take the medication even after my neck had stopped hurting.
+My doctor continued to refill the prescription.

-A year after I had injured my neck and it had stopped hurting, and I continued to take the opiate to, in a sense, treat my depression and anxiety.
-Addiction and mental illness run in my family, but I had no idea that I was at such a high risk of developing an addiction, or I would have never accepted that prescription.
-Also, I blame my doctor at the time for continuing to refill the opiate for me when she is the professional here and should have seen what was happening.
+A year after, I injured my neck, and it had stopped hurting, and I continued to take the opiate to treat my depression and anxiety.
+Addiction and mental illness run in my family, but I had no idea I was at such a high risk of developing an addiction, or I would have never accepted that prescription.
+Also, I blamed my doctor for continuing to refill the opiate for me when she was the professional and should have seen what was happening.
 That roller coaster ride and injury led me through 20 years of struggling with addiction.

 Opiates Are Very Addictive and Dangerous

-Anyone who takes opioids (also known as opiates interchangeably) is at risk for developing an addiction, but some people are at a greater risk depending on family history along with any other underlying mental health disorders.
-It’s impossible to predict who is more vulnerable to eventual abuse and addiction.
-Opioids are responsible for the majority of overdose deaths across the country and that trend doesnt not look like it will change anytime soon.
+Anyone who takes opioids (also known as opiates interchangeably) is at risk of developing an addiction.
+However, some people are at a greater risk depending on family history and other underlying mental health disorders.
+Predicting who is more vulnerable to eventual abuse and addiction is impossible.
+Opioids are responsible for most overdose deaths across the country, and that trend doesn’t look like it will change anytime soon.

-Opiates create artificial endorphins in the brain which produce in the early stages of use warm, good feelings in the user.
-Over time, opiates trick the brain into stopping the production of these endorphins naturally.
-At this point, the only way an opiate addict can experience positive feelings is by continuing the use of opiates.
+Opiates create artificial endorphins in the brain, which produce warm, good feelings in the user in the early stages of use.
+Over time, opiates trick the brain into naturally stopping these endorphins’ production.
+At this point, the only way an opiate addict can experience positive feelings is by continuing to use opiates.
 This process is why opiates are so addictive.

 Opiate Addiction Causes Depression

-When the body stops producing its own endorphins, a person feels sick and depressed whenever they are not taking their opiate of choice.
+When the body stops producing its endorphins, a person feels sick and depressed whenever they are not taking their opiate of choice.
 At this point, taking the opiate is no longer about experiencing positive feelings as it is to avoid negative feelings and symptoms.
-When this occurs, the person has become addicted to opiates.
+When this occurs, the person becomes addicted to opiates.

-There are various types of opiates, prescription, and nonprescription, for mild to severe pain relief.
+There are various opiates, prescription and nonprescription, for mild to severe pain relief.
 Opiates are meant for short-term pain relief and use only.
-If taken longer than a few days, your chance of becoming dependent or developing an addiction increases tremendously.
+If taken longer than a few days, your chance of becoming dependent or addicted increases tremendously.
 Heroin, which is a street drug, is also considered an opiate.
 Due to the regulations on controlled substances, especially opiates, in the United States, heroin abuse and overdoses have risen substantially.
 Here is a list of some of the common prescription opiates available:

 Withdrawal Symptoms As a Result of Opioid Abuse

 What happens if someone stops taking an opiate after they have been taking it long-term?
 They will experience withdrawal symptoms.
-The symptoms can start as soon as a few hours after the last dose is taken and can be extremely uncomfortable.
-There are a lot of people that will continue to take the opiate so that they don’t have to experience the terrible withdrawals.
+The symptoms can start a few hours after the last dose and can be extremely uncomfortable.
+Many people will continue to take the opiate, so they don’t have to experience terrible withdrawals.
 Below are some of the most common symptoms of opiate withdrawal: